Search

 Applications for Darwin Initiative Innovation are currently closed.

-Darwin Initiative Innovation grants, ranging from £10,000 to £200,000, are aimed at projects intending to test a novel approach that, if proven, could scale to deliver results for biodiversity conservation and multidimensional poverty reduction.
+Darwin Initiative Innovation grants, ranging from £10,000 to £200,000, are aimed at projects intending to test and evaluate novel approaches that, if proven, could scale to deliver results for biodiversity conservation and multidimensional poverty reduction.
 Projects should last between 1 to 2 years maximum.

 Find Out More >